 I was also familiar with Ubud before visiting Bali.
 I can blame Eat, Pray, Love (the movie; for better or worse, I’ve never read the book) for any preconceived notions I might have had about Ubud.

 Ubud is promoted as Bali’s cultural center, so I expected a tranquil retreat from southern Bali.
 That illusion was shattered when I walked down the main roads and was constantly hounded by taxi touts.
 Central Ubud also contains many restaurants and shops, and I admit that I was happy to have more salads and western food, which I was sorely missing at this point.
 For some reason, Ubud has a ton of “Polo” stores, which seem to be knock-offs of Polo Ralph Lauren.
 It was impossible to walk down the main road without seeing at least five of these stores.

 I did a countryside bike tour with Jegeg Cycling, which was hands-down my favorite activity in Ubud.
 Jegeg is a family-run operation, with ten out of 26 family members working for the business.
 Putu, a cousin of the owner of Jegeg, was my good-humored and incredibly informative guide.
 He was able to entertain our group while also teaching us about Bali’s history and traditions.

-Putu described Bali naming conventions, noting that Wayan and Gedeg are common names for a first-born son.
+Putu described Balinese naming conventions, noting that Wayan and Gedeg are common names for a first-born son.
 Putu told us that his name is usually given to a first-born daughter.
 Putu explained that his mom – who sounded like a character – really wanted a daughter and insisted on keeping the name when her first child ended up being a son.

 We first drove to the Tegalalang rice terraces.
 It was raining, but we could still appreciate the scenery.